 This month GREMAP alumnus Josh Montgomery graduated from Shenandoah University with his degree as a Physician Assistant and received his “white coat”!
 Josh has been part of GREMAP since his post-bachelorette days with the PREP program at VCU and was integral to our partnership with the Richmond YMCA.
 We are so incredibly proud of his ongoing achievements!

-We are excited to congratulate Dr. Mezuk for being awarded the 2022 Michigan Institute for Clinical & Health Research (MICHR) Distinguished Clinical and Translational Research Mentor Award!
-This award honors individuals who “meet the highest standards” for mentorship in clinical and translational research.
-We at GREMAP are thankful for Dr. Mezuk and her continuous commitment to outstanding mentorship.
+We are very happy to announce that Dr. Mezuk was awarded the 2022 Michigan Institute for Clinical & Health Research (MICHR) Distinguished Clinical and Translational Research Mentor Award yesterday!
+It was great to celebrate Dr. Mezuk and her continued dedication to mentorship.

 At the ceremony, Dr. Mezuk was introduced with words from Dr. Viktoryia Kalesnikava (pictured bottom center), who nominated her for this award along with Linh Dang and Eskira Kahsay.
 Dr. Mezuk then spoke and shared her thoughts on the value of being a mentor (pictured bottom right).

 You must be logged in to post a comment.